Keysearch Review (Keyword Research on a Budget)

 Deep Analysis

-The Deep Analysis button, as the name suggests, gives you even more data around that keyword and the sites ranking for it.
-Some of these extra metrics are Trust Flow, Citation Flow, Alexa ranking, and many more.
+The Deep Analysis button, as the name suggests, gives you even more data about that keyword and the sites ranking for it.

 It also includes a table with a long list of LSI keywords, presented in three columns (one, two, and three words).
 You can use these LSI keywords, or synonyms, in your articles in an attempt to avoid keyword stuffing.

 It’s useful to have all of that data readily available without having to go and collect it all from external tools.
-Whether you really need all that information is up for debate.
+Whether you really need all that information is debatable.

 Difficulty Score